-15. Update your planting scheme
+19. Update your planting scheme

 Tired of your flower borders looking the same every year?
 Update them with some colourful annual or perennial plug plants.
 For best results, choose a single colour, white or purple, for example, and organise your new planting scheme around it.

-16. Paint fences and the shed
+20. Paint fences and the shed

-17. Add a quick and easy water feature
+21. Add a quick and easy water feature

-18. Add height with vertical gardening
+22. Add height with vertical gardening

-19. Plant succulents in walls
+23. Plant succulents in walls

 If your brick garden walls are showing their age, send succulents to the rescue.
 These pretty plants are also quite undemanding and will thrive even in gaps in your brickwork.
 To plant your succulents, push them in gently, first prepping the holes with a bit of grit or vermiculite.
 Then just leave them to it, as they don't need any watering.
 You can also plant them up in a frame and hang it up on your fence (shown below) to create a pretty focal point.

-20. Line steps with containers
+24. Line steps with containers

 Use containers for creating a formal design scheme along your steps; a symmetrical arrangement will give tired garden steps an instant 'lift'.
 Lining steps will also draw the eye up the garden, which in turn can make a small garden feel larger.

-21. Group pots around patio doors
+25. Group pots around patio doors

 Another great way with containers is clustering them outside your patio doors or windows.
 This means you can enjoy them from inside as well as out and it will help to blend your indoor/outdoor spaces.
 Plus, even if the garden isn't lush with planting beyond the doors or windows, it will look it from indoors.
 Use a garden bench to add multiple levels and mix and match garden pots of different sizes and shapes.

-22. Prune overgrown plants
+26. Prune overgrown plants

-23. Mulch containers and borders
+27. Mulch containers and borders

 Mulching may seem like an unexciting task, but it's really great for keeping your garden in top condition and it can make borders look really smart really quickly.
 Mulching helps lock in moisture around the plants' roots and protects them from pests, so if there's a heatwave, your garden is much less likely to wilt and should need less watering, too.
 Bonus.
 Use wood chips, bark, or old leaves for your mulch.

-24. Create a focal point
+28. Create a focal point

 Larger gardens really come into their own with a focal point or special feature, for example a pergola.
 Pergolas, arches and arbours are very easy to build yourself because they usually come in kit form.
 And once you've built your pergola/arch/arbour, cover it with climbing plants and/or hanging baskets to create a shady spot for reading or picnics – or just to frame a view.

-During the day it’s an attractive focal point for the garden but when the sun goes down, a fire pit can work magic, tempting partygoers to stay outside just that bit longer to bask in its warm glow.
+Fire pit ideas needn't be complicated.
+Choose a basic design, and during the day it’s an attractive focal point for the garden but when the sun goes down, a fire pit can work magic, tempting partygoers to stay outside just that bit longer to bask in its warm glow.
 For safety, don’t place it on decking or other combustible surfaces.
 This one burns wood or charcoal, and is not recommended for cooking.